NICE: An Algorithm for Nearest Instance Counterfactual Explanations

-Figure~\ref{NICEalgo} shows the process by which NICE searches for a counterfactual explanation.
-We start by selecting the nearest neighbour $\bm{x_{nn}}$ from the training set, for which holds: $\hat{y}_0 \neq \hat{y}_{nn}$ and $y_{nn} = \hat{y}_{nn}$. $\bm{x_{nn}}$ can already be used as a counterfactual instance and has some desirable properties.
-First, it is a real observation which makes it by definition plausible.
+Before moving on with step 3, note that $x_{n}$ from Algorithm \ref{nice_alg} can already be used as a counterfactual instance and has some desirable properties.
+First, it is an actual instance, which makes it by definition plausible.
 In addition, the second condition ($y_{n} = \hat{y}_{n}$) implies that the observation is correctly classified by $f$.
-Therefore $\bm{x_{nn}}$ corresponds to an area in $\mathbb{R}^m$ where the predictions of $f$ are arguably more justified.
-If classification model $f$ would be replaced by a different one $g$, trained on the same data, there would be a higher probability that $\bm{x_{nn}}$ is also a counterfactual instance.
-We will refer to this version without optimization as NICE (\texttt{none}) in the remainder of this work.
+Therefore, $x_{n}$ corresponds to an area in $\mathbb{R}^m$ where the predictions of $f$ are arguably more justified.
+If the classification model $f$ is replaced by a different one $h$, trained on the same data, there would be a higher probability that $x_{n}$ is also a counterfactual instance \cite{pawelczyk2020counterfactual}.
+We will refer to this version without further optimization as NICE(\texttt{none}) in the remainder of this work.